mitre-atlas/atlas-data/data/README.md

 ### Tactics and techniques

-Modify `tactics.yaml` and `techniques.yaml` for changes to the ATLAS framework itself.
+Modify `tactics.yaml` and `techniques.yaml` for changes to the main ATLAS framework itself.

 Ensure that object IDs are unique and follow the patterns defined in the schema.
 See definitions in `schemas` for ID patterns and object schemas.